 - Difficulty urinating

-At Walner & Associates, we care about your care.
+At Walner Law, we care about your care.
 If you experienced sub-standard or negligent care and were injured as a result, call us today.
-We will work to make sure the right people are held accountable for your injury!
+We will work to make sure the right people are held accountable for your medical malpractice injury!